opentok/Opentok-.NET-SDK/Samples/HelloWorld/README.md

 of `OpenTok`, which is stored into the one of the public properties.

 Now, lets discuss the Hello World application's functionality.
-We want to set up a group chat so that any client that visits a page will connect to the same OpenTok Session.
+We want to set up a group chat so that any client (user in a browser) that visits a page will connect to the same OpenTok Session.
 Once they are connected they can Publish a Stream and Subscribe to all the other streams in that Session.
 So we just need one Session object, and the OpenTokService can be used to make it accessible.
 The next line of our application simply calls the `OpenTok` instance's `CreateSession()` method and stores the resulting Session object in the other public property.
 Alternatively, for applications that have many Sessions, the `Id` property of a `Session` can be stored in a database and used for all of the same operations that can be done with the instance (using slightly different API).